Wondering how to stay keto over the holidays this year or whether it’s okay to indulge a little? You are not the only one!

 So much can be avoided by simply planning ahead.
 You know when the events will be, so sit down one afternoon and just plan it all out:

 - What will you eat before getting to the event?
 You don’t want to arrive hungry and then spend the next 2 hours staring at crackers, chips, and brownies.
-If you need to grab a quick bite to eat before heading out, then check out Abbie’s great list of simple Hunger Busting Low-Carb Snacks here.
+If you need to grab a quick bite to eat before heading out, then check out Abbie’s great list of 101 Easy Low-Carb Snacks here.

 Unless you need to stick to Keto for medical reasons, then you might choose to go off Keto for part of the holidays.

 I often choose to stay Keto because I love how much mental energy it gives me, but I will also choose on occasions to eat non-Keto foods.
 In fact, those occasions are often good reminders of why I love Keto so much!

 If you choose to NOT stick to Keto during the holidays, just bear a few things in mind:

 - You probably have some trigger foods that make you go overboard and overeat dramatically.
 Try to stay clear of those.

 - You probably also have some foods that make you feel way worse the next day – this might be alcohol or wheat or cheese.
 If you know what those foods are, then avoid them.

 - Drinking too much alcohol can lead to people making bad food choices.
 So if you’re going to drink, just remember not to go overboard.

 - Plan ahead for when and how you will restart Keto